 Superfund Community Advisory Groups

 A Community Advisory Group (CAG) is made up of representatives of diverse community interests.
+A CAG is designed to serve as the focal point for the exchange of information among the local community and EPA, the State regulatory agency, and other pertinent Federal agencies involved in cleanup of the Superfund site.
 Its purpose is to provide a public forum for community members to present and discuss their needs and concerns related to the Superfund decision-making process.
 A CAG can assist EPA in making better decisions on how to clean up a site.
 It offers EPA a unique opportunity to hear-and seriously consider-community preferences for site cleanup and remediation.
 However, the existence of a CAG does not eliminate the need for the Agency to keep the community informed about plans and decisions throughout the Superfund process.

 A CAG can be an effective mechanism for community involvement at almost any site, but are not appropriate for every site.
 In general, CAGs are a good fit in communities where there is a high level of interest and concern about site activities.
 CAGs may be beneficial at removal sites, particularly non-time critical removal sites, as well as sites involved in long-term cleanups.